avatar-kaleb/kalebmckelvey-site/blog/new-site-gatsby-material-style.md

 I went with a static site generator to change that, with load times under 3 seconds with my testing so far.

-Over the next few weeks as I learn even more about Gatsby, this will continue to improve!
+Over the next few weeks, as I learn even more about Gatsby, this will continue to improve!

 ### React & Gatsby